icub-tech-iit/documentation/docs/icub_sensors/yarp_nws_convention.md

 #### RGBD Camera client device

+!!! note

-**Note: At the moment no client device is available for depth cameras, so the server needs to be accessed directly from the above ports.**
+    At the moment no client device is available for depth cameras, so the server needs to be accessed directly from the above ports.

 Even though client devices are not available, YARP provides interfaces to create a client application:

 - [`yarp::dev::IRGBDSensor`](https://www.yarp.it/latest/classyarp_1_1dev_1_1IRGBDSensor.html)
 - [`yarp::dev::IDepthVisualParams`](https://www.yarp.it/latest/classyarp_1_1dev_1_1IDepthVisualParams.html)
 - [`yarp::dev::IRgbVisualParams`](https://www.yarp.it/latest/classyarp_1_1dev_1_1IRgbVisualParams.html)